Omikhleia/awesome-sile-books/README.md

 - [LuaRocks](https://luarocks.org/)

-  See installation instructions on the LuaRocks websit.
+  See installation instructions on the LuaRocks website.

 - The _re·sil·ient_ collection of classes & packages for SILE, a.k.a. [resilient.sile](https://github.com/Omikhleia/resilient.sile).